-In Section 3 we investigate for a fixed number B>0 the space of all B-contracting geodesics in X. We construct a family of finite distance functions on the space of pairs of endpoints of such geodesics which are parametrized by the points in X and which are equivariant under the natural action of the isometry group of X. In Section 4 we use these distance functions to construct for a closed non-elementary subgroup G of $\operatorname{Iso}(X)$ with limit set $\Lambda$ which contains a rank one element continuous bounded cocycles for G on a G-invariant closed subspace of the space of triples of pairwise distinct points in $\Lambda$ with values in $L^p(G \times G, \mu \times \mu)$ .
+In Section 3 we investigate for a fixed number B > 0 the space of all Bcontracting geodesics in X. We construct a family of finite distance functions on the space of pairs of endpoints of such geodesics which are parametrized by the points in X. These distance functions are equivariant under the natural action of the isometry group of X. This construction is the main novelty of this work.

-If the action of the group G on the complement of the diagonal in $\Lambda \times \Lambda$ is transitive, then this space of triples equals the entire space of triples of pairwise distinct points in $\Lambda$ .
-In this case standard arguments can be used in Section 5 to complete the proof of Theorem 2.
+Let $G < \operatorname{Iso}(X)$ be a closed non-elementary subgroup with limit set $\Lambda \subset \partial X$ which contains a rank-one element.
+In Section 4 we use the distance functions on the space of endpoints of B-contracting geodesics to construct continuous bounded cocycles for G with values in $L^p(G \times G, \mu \times \mu)$ on a G-invariant closed subspace of the space of triples of pairwise distinct points in Λ

-The case when G does not act transitively on the complement of the diagonal in $\Lambda \times \Lambda$ uses a technically more difficult variant of the construction and is established in Section 6.
+If the action of the group G on the complement of the diagonal in $\Lambda \times \Lambda$ is transitive, then this space of triples equals the entire space of triples of pairwise distinct points in Λ .
+In this case standard arguments are used in Section 5 to show Theorem 2.
+The case that G does not act transitively on the complement of the diagonal in $\Lambda \times \Lambda$ is technically more difficult and is established in Section 6.
 The proof of Theorem 1 and of the corollaries is contained in Section 7.